What do we mean here by a Custom Program or Application and why should you consider it?

 - How many jobs for the last 10 years.
 The resume should tell you this and more.

-Wrong choice of Language: Computer languages need “maintenance” just as much as other sofware.
+Wrong choice of Language: Computer languages need “maintenance” just as much as other software.
 They need to be supported by the company who owns and sells them.
 And it is not easy for someone not in the computer business to tell how to choose.
-You might believe, for example, say that “you cannot go wrong by choosing a Microsoft language”.
-But one after another of Microsoft’s languages have had their maintenance dropped and users are left in the cold.
-Foxpro, a wildly popular language in the 1980s Classic ASP is an example.
-Microsoft Access is another.
-Classic ASP is on the way.
+You might believe, as many do, that “you cannot go wrong by choosing a Microsoft language”.
+But even Microsoft is guilty of leaving users out in the cold.
+Foxpro, a wildly popular language in the 1980’s is an example of one that was dropped.
+Classic ASP, a perfectly respectable and pioneering back end scripting language, used in hundreds of thousands of websites on which millions of dollars were spent, is being left to wither on the vine and no longer actively updated.
+Microsoft Access and Visual Basic are headed in the same direction.

 Choosing the right programmer is the most important of these.
 With his/her advice you can avoid the other pitfalls.